CARV-ICS-FORTH/knot/README.md

 This will install the necessary CRDs and use the variables to configure the `karvdash.yaml` template found in the [deploy](deploy/) folder.

-The `KARVDASH_PERSISTENT_STORAGE_DIR/templates` directory can be used to add new templates or override default service templates (the ones in [templates](templates/)).
-You may place any custom, "system-wide" service templates there, so they are available (read-only) to all users.
+Create a `templates` directory inside `KARVDASH_PERSISTENT_STORAGE_DIR` to add new templates or override defaults (the ones in [templates](templates/)).
+Templates placed there will be available as read-only to all users.

-Depending on your setup, you may want to create a custom version of this template.
+Depending on your setup, you may want to create a custom version of `karvdash.yaml`.
 To deploy the Karvdash Docker image, you must provide mount points for `/db` (persistent storage directory), `/private`, and `/shared`, and set the following variables:

 | Variable                             | Description                                                                           |
 |--------------------------------------|---------------------------------------------------------------------------------------|